Bruce-A-R/High_Energy_Detector_Lab/README.md

 then with inputted or created tables of peak ranges and possible corresponding energies, it fits peaks and creates a calibration curve (line) for the detector.
 ONE THING I NEED TO FIX HERE: we have to first fit a higher order polynomial to the calibration curve to make sure its basically linear, we cant just assume :(
 -Bruce

+I got calibration lines (should be done iwth a curve fit but rn its a lmfit line fit) for NaI:Ti and BGO detectors.
+Something is wrong with what I;m doing with the CdTe detector tho -Bruce